alchemyplatform/transfers_api_javascript_scripts/README.md

-# Alchemy NFT API Javascript Scripts
+# Alchemy Transfers API Javascript Scripts

 Clone the repo, install dependencies, and try the API out!